 (iv) each other public authority likely to be affected by the scheme.

-Note:
+Note for this subregulation:

 Under section 81 of the Act written notice of the resolution and written information about the local planning scheme must be given to the EPA.